 Hudsonville is a somewhat small city located in the state of Michigan.
 With a population of 7,324 people and seven constituent neighborhoods, Hudsonville is the 157th largest community in Michigan.

-Unlike some cities, Hudsonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hudsonville are a mix of both white- and blue-collar jobs.
-Overall, Hudsonville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hudsonville who work in office and administrative support (12.80%), management occupations (9.36%), and sales jobs (8.94%).
+Hudsonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hudsonville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hudsonville who work in office and administrative support (14.20%), management occupations (9.50%), and sales jobs (8.54%).

 The people who call Hudsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hudsonville residents report their race to be White, followed by Asian.
 Important ancestries of people in Hudsonville include German, Polish, English, and Irish.